Setup

 Done in 4.1s using pnpm v10.13.1

-For the following tutorials: We will use
+For the following tutorials: We use

 @rspack-template/test-binding